ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 Metastatic (stage IV) colorectal cancer

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
-Colorectal cancer can spread to distant organs, such as the liver, lungs, the tissue called the peritoneum that lines the abdomen, or a woman’s ovaries.
+Colorectal cancer can spread to distant organs, such as the liver, lungs, ovaries, and the tissue called the peritoneum that lines the abdomen.
 If this happens, it is a good idea to talk with doctors who have experience treating this stage of cancer.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 At this stage, surgery to remove the portion of the colon where the cancer started usually cannot cure the cancer, but it can help relieve blockage of the colon or other problems related to the cancer.
 Surgery may also be used to remove parts of other organs that contain cancer, called resection, and can cure some people if a limited amount of cancer spreads to a single organ, such as the liver or a lung.

-In colorectal cancer, if the cancer has spread only to the liver and if surgery is possible—either before or after chemotherapy—there is a chance of complete cure.
+If the colorectal cancer has spread only to the liver and if surgery is possible—either before or after chemotherapy—there is a chance of complete cure.
 Even when curing the cancer is not possible, surgery may add months or even years to a person’s life.
 Determining who can benefit from surgery for cancer that has spread to the liver is often a complicated process that involves multiple doctors with different specialties working together to plan the best treatment option.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.